 - Left margin.
 Drag this to change the left margin of the text. - First line margin.
-Drag this to change the left margin for the first line of the paragraph (useful for lists, as shown below).
+Drag this to change the left margin for the first line of the paragraph (useful for lists, as shown below). - Right margin.

-Right margin.
 Drag this to change the right margin of the text.

-Demonstrating the left margin and first line margin

-Drag to change the right margin

-Xtreme Pro doesn't wrap text around, objects but you can use the right margin to simulate wrapping around an image.

-If you wish to place an image alongside a text story you can bring in the right margin to make space for the image without starting a new story.
+Drag to change the first line margin Drag to change the right margin Drag to change the left margin Xtreme Pro doesn't wrap text around objects but you can use the right margin to simulate wrapping around an image.
+1) This is the first item in a numbered list.
+By having the left margin brought in, but the first line margin hanging to the left, you can create 'hanging' items such as bulleted or numbered lists.
+Demonstrating the left margin and first line margin If you wish to place an image alongside a text story you can bring in the right margin to make space for the image without starting a new story.
 Only the lines where you alter the right margin will be affected.
 Demonstrating a right margin